Spevigo

 What is Spevigo?

-Spevigo is used to treat generalized pustular psoriasis (GPP) in adults and children 12 years and older and weighing at least 88 pounds (40 kg).
+Spevigo is used for generalized pustular psoriasis (GPP) in adults and children 12 years and older who weigh at least 88 pounds (40 kg).
+When used to treat a GPP flare, it is given by an intravenous infusion.
+For the maintenance treatment of GPP, it is administered by subcutaneous (under the skin) injection every 4 weeks.

 Spevigo works by blocking the activation of the interleukin-36 receptor (IL-36R), an inflammatory cytokine that is a key part of a signaling pathway within the immune system.
 Overstimulation or dysregulation of IL-36R is associated with the overproduction of keratinocytes and immune cells and psoriatic-like skin disorders.
 The exact way Spevigo works to reduce GPP and GPP flares is unknown.
+It belongs to the drug class called interleukin inhibitors.
+Spevigo may also be called a monoclonal antibody.

 Side effects